-Care Leavers at university – If attending university, where agreed, we may pay your accommodation costs and give you a weekly living allowance (dependent on means testing).
-This support will take into account that new students starting university from September 2013 will receive a £2000 Higher Education Bursary.
+Care Leavers at university– If attending university, where agreed, we may pay your accommodation costs and give you a weekly living allowance (dependent on means testing).
+This financial support includes the one off £2000 Higher Education Bursary, that is provided to new students starting University.
 You will also be expected to claim grants and loans from student finance.
 Other payments may be made, for example money towards books and equipment.

-If your university accommodation is not 52 weeks a year, vacation arrangements maybe agreed as part of your pathway plan.
+If your university accommodation is not 52 weeks a year, vacation arrangements will be agreed as part of your pathway plan.

 Travel costs will be funded on a three times a year basis if the university is a significant distance from Oldham.
 Young people will be provided with the loan of a laptop computer for the duration of the course.